This morning the whole family slept in.

 lazily sat around while Ollie opened his gifts.

 My favorite gift he got was a sweet basketball hoop

 that fits on the back of a door...you know those things?

-My brother Jesse must have had one for each door in our house growing up.
+Growing up, my brother Jesse must have had one for each door in our house.